cdmckay/pajama/README.md

 ## Getting Started (standalone)

-Although not its primary design goal, the Pajama Validator can be used standalone.
+Although not its primary design goal, Pajama can be used standalone.
-Simply include the `pajama-validator.php` file in your PHP file and pass it a model and some rules, like so:
+Simply include the `pajama.php` file in your PHP file and pass it a model and some rules, like so:

 ```php
 $rules = array(